hailuz1/DPCT/README.md

 ## Experiments
 DPCT improved the results of the DPC model and achived great results.

-The second last line (DPCT method) belongs to the model with offset-attention and the last line (DPCT(assignment) method) belongs to the model with offset-attention and with the Hungarian algorithm.
+The penultimate line (DPCT method) belongs to the model with offset-attention and the last line (DPCT(assignment) method) belongs to the model with offset-attention and with the Hungarian algorithm.

 ![image](https://user-images.githubusercontent.com/102179195/195860045-81fcd057-3a0e-4f17-a387-1fb9b5aac9e4.png)